Vanilla Extract Keto Debate: Keto-Friendly Brands and Imitation Hazards

-Two vanilla flowers with green petals and a yellow center are positioned upright as they grow green stems with narrow leaves and the background is blurred.
+Two upright vanilla flowers with green petals and a yellow center, supported by green stems and narrow leaves, against a blurred background.

-Determining whether or not vanilla extract is keto approved comes down to how many carbs are in vanilla extract and while it is acceptable on a keto diet, the nasty truth is that some vanilla extract types are sourced from beaver excretions, have harmful carcinogens and contain other not-so-healthy ingredients.10
+Determining whether or not vanilla extract is keto approved comes down to the amount of carbs are in the extract and while it is acceptable on a keto diet, the nasty truth is that some vanilla extract types are sourced from beaver excretions, have harmful carcinogens and contain other not-so-healthy ingredients.1

 While some types of vanilla extract have shocking ingredients, we’ll provide some alternative safe, ketogenic, pure vanilla extract brands to opt for instead and offer a vanilla extract recipe to try yourself.